-- 6.2.15 Any proposal for new work on the site must be based on retaining significant spatial arrangements of the site around the Broadway/Harris Street intersection by retaining the scale of the corner element of the Bon Marche building and the scale of the terrace buildings. - 6.2.16 Proposed new works need to be developed around the heritage values of the buildings. - 6.2.17 New works need to form part of a comprehensive masterplan for the site and area around it so that opportunities for the area are developed rather than for the site in isolation.
+- 6.2.18 Any proposal for new work on the site, that is outside the current building envelope, must be based on retaining significant spatial arrangements of the site around the Broadway/Harris Street intersection by retaining the scale of the corner element of the Bon Marche building and the scale of the Terrace Buildings. - 6.2.19 Proposed new works need to be developed around the heritage values of the buildings. - 6.2.20 Significant new works need to form part of a comprehensive masterplan for the site and area around it so that opportunities for the area are developed rather than for the site in isolation. - 6.2.21 Internal upgrade and refit works within the Bon Marche Building and the Terrace Buildings, that does not affect significant fabric, is acceptable and appropriate.
+While a heritage impact assessment will be required for such works, it should be based on the analysis of this CMP and should be limited to addressing the actual works and any direct physical or spatial changes.